 Best time of year: April to late June.

-While our two river keepers spend the winter months maintaining stiles and paths along our beats, they are suited to relatively mobile fishers.
-A reasonable amount of walking on uneven ground is involved and many of the pools and runs are accessed by climbing down ladders to the water's edge.
+While our two river keepers spend the winter months maintaining stiles and paths, our beats are suited to relatively mobile fishers.
+A reasonable amount of walking on uneven ground can be involved.
+Some of the pools are accessed by climbing down ladders, and wading can be necessary.

 The nearby Roadford Lake can be fished from a Wheelyboat for wheel-chair bound anglers, but must be booked at least 48 hours in advance.